Unthrottled/blog/_posts/2017-05-12-Distributed-Tracing.md

 This does not mean that the monolithic architecture is inherently bad.
 For instance, if one is working on a small project, it is probably not worth the overhead of maintaining many services, through out their lifecycle.
-That would be like using a grenade launcher to hunt deer.
+That would be like bringing a grenade launcher to hunt deer.
 Sure it gets the job done, but it is expensive and there is a high probability that it might blow up in your face.
 Plus, as far as I am aware, deer do not shoot back.